About Accelerated – A Digi International Company

-Accelerated Concepts, Inc. is a leading provider of enterprise wireless cellular network data hardware and services.
-We specialize in the development of solutions for primary network access, wireless 3G/4G backup connectivity, device monitoring, and centralized management.
-We also provide industry leading Linux based OEM platforms services from hardware design to complete solutions including management, inventory, and configuration.
+Accelerated Concepts, Inc. now a Digi International company, is a leading provider of enterprise wireless cellular network data hardware and services.
 Our solutions are used today in Fortune 500 companies and major Tier 1 telecommunications service providers.
-At Accelerated, we employ world class Linux developers and highly experienced Service and Product designers with significant Enterprise and remote management skills.
-Founded in 2006 in Tampa, Florida, Accelerated Concepts, Inc. now has offices in Tampa, Florida; Chicago, Illinois; and Brisbane, Australia.
-Our executive team has over 100 years experience in the telecommunications industry, including executive positions at IBM and AT&T. Accelerated Concepts, Inc. is privately held.
+Founded in 2006 in Tampa, Florida, Accelerated Concepts, Inc. has offices in Tampa, Florida; Chicago, Illinois; and Brisbane, Australia.

 Melbourne-based NPS (Network Professional Services) has discovered an upside to NBN rollout delays by using the Aussie-designed failover routers to solve the problem of delayed connections.